 Gudauri, situated in Kazbegi municipality, on the southern slopes of the Caucasus Mountains at 2196 meters above sea level, is a go-to destination for many ski lovers due to its proximity to Tbilisi.
 It’s an excellent place for downhill skiing up to 4,200 meters, freeriding, and the finest powder snow makes it an awesome heliski destination.
 It has trails for any level skiers whether you are a beginner or a professional.

 Bakuriani is more of a family-friendly destination.
-Located at 1700-2000m above the sea level, the ski resort is an excellent place for adventurous skiers.
+Located at 1700-2000m above sea level, the ski resort is an excellent place for adventurous skiers.
 However, you can find slopes for beginners as well.
 The most famous hills are Kokhta, Didveli, and Tatra.
+And if you want to experience a snow-covered scenic ride, definitely try the Borjom-Bakuriani train journey.

 The central town of Svaneti, Mestia is another destination for adventurous skiers who’d love to ski and enjoy the breathtaking scenery of the snow-covered Caucasus Mountain peaks.
 The resort is pretty wild; not as well developed as Bakuriani or Gudauri.
 Apart from Mestia ski resort, there’s another one in Svaneti – Tetnuldi.
 Slopes of Mount Tetnuldi are at altitudes from 1600m to 3165m and offer three main ski-lifts.